Impact of clays on CO2 adsorption and enhanced gas recovery in sandstone reservoirs

 Effect of CO2 content on the natural gas production from tight gas sandstone reservoirs

-Eliebid M.; Mahmoud M.; Shawabkeh R.; Elkatatny S.; Hussein I. ( Society of Petroleum Engineers (SPE) , 2017 , Conference Paper)The simulation of the gas flow in tight sandstone reservoir is a very complicated process.
+Eliebid M.; Mahmoud M.; Shawabkeh R.; Elkatatny S.; Hussein I. ( Society of Petroleum Engineers (SPE) , 2017 , Conference)The simulation of the gas flow in tight sandstone reservoir is a very complicated process.
 Several mechanisms contributed to the natural gas production in tight sandstone reservoirs.
 One of the main mechanisms is the gas ... -

 Sensing, Measuring and Modelling the Mechanical Properties of Sandstone